agilehead/ceramic/README.md

 //blogPost.author.constructor === Author (true)
 ```

 Ceramic also comes with two optional batteries, ceramic-db (https://github.com/jeswin/ceramic-db) and ceramic-http-parser (https://github.com/jeswin/ceramic-http-parser).
-Ceramic-db is an ODM (Object Document Mapper) with an ES6-Generators based API.
+Ceramic-db is an Object Document Mapper (ODM).
 Ceramic-http-parser parses an HTTP request and converts it into a complex-type using ceramic.

+All ceramic projects use ES6 Generators instead of callbacks for async.
+So you'd have to run with node with the --harmony flag or use regenerator to transpile code into to ES5.

 ## Let's get started